Phone and email hacking

-Indeed, phone hacking or email hacking does not necessarily need to result in the publication of a news article for there to be viable claim.
 Private/confidential information can be disclosed in more subtle or direct ways (e.g. by email or in the internet).
+Moreover, phone hacking or email hacking does not necessarily need to result in the publication of a news article for there to be viable claim.
+The mere accessing of information may give rise to a claim.

 Claims against individuals or small organisation may not be commercially viable if they do not have the assets to meet pay any award for compensation or legal costs.

 Why should I instruct Brett Wilson LLP?